 It’s great on burgers, of course, but I use it to add extra flavor to things like egg salad, deviled eggs, potato salad, and even mixed into meatloaf.

-We’re not the only ones who love this zucchini relish recipe, though.
+We’re not the only ones who love this sweet zucchini relish recipe, though.
 Sarah over at Horseradish and Honey gave it a solid thumbs up over on Instagram.

 Making this recipe